MarufAlAslam/html-email-signature/README.md

 8. That's it!
 Your signature will now be automatically inserted to the end of any emails you send from Gmail.
 ---

-## it's free for all, don't hesitate to use this if you want.
+## This email signature is free for all.
+No Credit is needed. just clone it and edit where necessary.